 The McElroys’ irreverent yet humane sense of humor has won them a following of very passionate fans, especially online.
-There’s even a McElroy wiki that catalogues the many callbacks and gags that have appeared in their comedy over the years, not to mention the brothers’ Seeso.
-A free episode is available here.
+There’s even a McElroy wiki that catalogues the many callbacks and gags that have appeared in their comedy over the years, not to mention the brothers’ other shows with spouses, family members, and friends.

 Gina Prince-Bythewood is a producer and writer who is probably best known for her 2000 movie Love and Basketball.
 Raised in Pacific Grove, California Gina moved down to Los Angeles to attend UCLA, graduating from the film school with honors.
 Gina has directed many movies since her 2000 breakthrough, films such as The Secret Life of Bee's and Beyond The Lights.

 Her new project called Shots Fired, created with her husband Reggie Rock Bythewood, was a film idea turned mini series dealing with issues of race inequality and police corruption and violence against the black community.
 The murders of unarmed black men and women at the hands of white police officers and in particular the acquittal of George Zimmerman from the murder of Trayvon Martin were the catalyst for this project.

 Gina tells Linda how rejection has influenced her work ethic, why she thinks it's important to represent diverse experiences and casts, and why she think Love and Basketball is cherished by so many people.

 You can watch Shots Fired on Fox every Wednesday at 8/7c.

 Linda tells us about a musician who can turn literally anybody into a great singer, doesn't matter who you are.